Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{emote} sensing imagery semantic segmentation, which aims at assigning a semantic label for every pixel of an image, has enabled various high-level applications, such as urban planning, land-use survey and environment monitoring \cite{7858755,8558115,9076866}.
-Deep convolutional neural networks (CNNs) recently have presented amazing performance in the task of semantic segmentation \cite{long2015fully,chen2017deeplab,8693661,8950204}.
-However, to guarantee the superior representation ability of CNNs, a large amount of manually labeled data are required for training.
-The manually annotating process for each pixel is time-consuming and labor-intensive.
+\IEEEPARstart{R}{emote} sensing imagery semantic segmentation, aiming at assigning a semantic label for each pixel, has enabled various high-level applications, such as land-use survey, urban planning and environmental protection \cite{Zheng2017, Pan2019, Mou2020}.
+Deep convolutional neural networks (CNNs) have already shown amazing performance in the semantic segmentation task \cite{Long2015Fully, Chen2018Deeplab, Wang2019, Pan2019DSSNet}.
+To guarantee the superior representation ability, CNNs usually require a huge number of manually labeled training data.
+However, the manually annotating process for each pixel is time-consuming and labor-intensive.

-Unsupervised Domain Adaptation (UDA) is one of the powerful techniques to handle the problem of insufficient labeling.
-UDA is the field of research that aims at learning a well performance model of target domain from source supervision only.
-Most UDA works for semantic segmentation seek to align features in a deep network of source and target domains by making features domain invariant \cite{zhang2018fully,wu2019ace}.
-In recent years, many works attempt to minimize domain shift at the pixel-level by turning source domain images into target-like images with adversarial training \cite{zhang2018fully,li2019bidirectional}.
-In addition, some researchers propose to reduce the spatial structure domain discrepancies in the output space \cite{tsai2018learning,vu2019advent}.
+UDA tries to learn a well-performed model for the target domain only under the supervision of the source data, and has become to be a powerful technology to handle the problem of insufficient labeling.
+Most UDA-related works focus on aligning features of source and target domains in a deep network by extracting domain-invariant features \cite{Zhang2018Fully, Wu2019Ace}.
+In recent years, some works begin seeking to minimize domain shift at the pixel-level, by means of turning source domain images into target-like images through adversarial training \cite{Zhang2018Fully, Li2019Bidirectional}.
+In addition, some studies are proposed to addresss this problem by reducing the spatial structure domain discrepancies in the output space \cite{Tsai2018Learning, Vu2019}.